Back to Blog

 Follow the same step again (in the screenshot before the one above) and click on “URL impression” this time, then select “Web,” and add the property.

-Now, you should have your data accurately reflect in your SEO dashboard:
+Now, you should have your data accurately reflected in your SEO dashboard:

 I intentionally blurred out sensitive data, but you get the point.